MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/authenticate-azure-cli.md

 ---
-title: Sign in with Azure CLI — Login and Authentication | Microsoft Docs
+title: Sign in with Azure CLI — Login and Authentication
-description: Learn the different authentication types for your Azure CLI login — sign in with Azure CLI automatically, locally, or interactively using the az login command. ms.date: 08/20/2024 ms.topic: conceptual ms.service: azure-cli ms.custom: devx-track-azurecli, seo-azure-cli
+description: Learn the different authentication types for your Azure CLI login — sign in with Azure CLI automatically, locally, or interactively using the az login command. ms.date: 09/02/2024 ms.topic: concept-article ms.service: azure-cli ms.custom: devx-track-azurecli
-keywords: az login, authentication types , authentication methods, azure, cli login, az login powershell, cli login, sign in
+#customer intent: As a new user of the Azure CLI, I want to learn about the different authentication methods I can use to sign into Azure.
 ---

 # Authenticate to Azure using Azure CLI